TPO Versus PVC Roofing: Which Is Better for Your Roof?

 PVC ROOF SYSTEMS

-The average commercial roof lasts between 15 and 30 years, but its lifespan varies based on how often it’s maintained, the environmental conditions it’s exposed to, and the type of material it’s made from.
+The average commercial roof lasts between 15 and 30 years, but its lifespan varies based on how often it’s maintained, the environmental conditions it’s exposed to, the type of material it’s made from, and how it’s installed.

 TPO and PVC are two of the most common material options used on low-slope commercial roofs.
 If you need to replace your existing system, it can be challenging to understand which option is right.
 Neither option is inherently bad; it just depends on where you’re located and what your roof will be exposed to.